codebytere/node-mac-displays/README.md

 * `rotation` Number - The screen rotation in clockwise degrees.
 * `scaleFactor` Number - Output device's pixel scale factor.
 * `isMonochrome` Boolean - Whether or not the display is a monochrome display.
+* `colorSpace` Object - Representation of a custom color space.
+  * `name` String - The localized name of the color space.
+  * `componentCount` Number - The number of components, excluding alpha, the color space supports.
 * `depth` Number - The number of bits per pixel.
 * `bounds` Object
   * `x` Number - The x coordinate of the origin of the rectangle.